mweel1/usa_high_level/index.md

     link: /ecs-gov
     details: A direct channel for emergency communications from government to the public, including messages and location-aware information based on mobile phone or address data.

-  - title: Small Business Administration
-    link: /sba
-    details: Rebuilding the Small Business Administration to provide loans to its citizens to fund businesses that are part of the micro-industrial revolution and the breaking up of multi-national corporate supply chains.

   - title: Voting ID
     details: Provide a voting capability for various areas of government by issuing IDs during the voting process, with an open database to verify results.